http.ReverseProxy in Gorouter

 Look at Gorouter code

-2. In main.go it initializes a new proxy.
-Look at the code here.
+main.goit initializes a new proxy.
+Look at the code here. -